Holba: Marketing

-A slogan is Ryzí pivo z hor, literally Pure beer from mountains.
+A slogan is Ryzí pivo z hor, literally Pure beer from the mountains.
 Company marketing is strongly connected with locality of the brewery which is situated close to High Ash Mountains.
 Posters almost always contain mountain motives.
 The product Holba Šerák is named after well known Šerák peak.
 The enterprise finances maintenance of hiking trails and is generous sponsor of sport events taking place in the mountains.
 The company also participates in art project Alois Nebel.

 PR

 The brewery organizes two popular events.
 The Pivovarská čtvrtka is an undemanding sport event and The Pivovarské slavnosti is a music and beer festival taking place in brewery.
 Last year attendance of The pivovarská čtvrtka was 3238 persons and of The Pivovarské slavnosti was more over 7000 people.

 Products

 Classic, Šerák, Šerák Polotmavý, Premium, Free, Horské Byliny and occasionally special lager are sold in bottles (some also in cans), rest of the production is sold only in kegs and barrels.